George Stewart (surgeon)

-George Stewart (1752 - 8 June 1813) was the president of the Royal College of Surgeons in Ireland (RCSI) in 1792 and in 1799.
+George Stewart (1752 – 8 June 1813) was the president of the Royal College of Surgeons in Ireland (RCSI) in 1792 and in 1799.

 Early life and family

 George Stewart was sixth in descent from the second Lord Ochiltree, who belonged to one of the many branches of the royal family of Stewart, or Stuart.
 His father, Alexander, resided at Drumasple, in the County of Tyrone, of which county he was high sheriff in 1752.
 His mother was Jane, daughter of Benjamin Wallace, of Ramelton, County of Donegal; she was Alexander Stewart's second wife.
-G. Stewart was born in his father's house in 1752.
+George Stewart was born in his father's house in 1752.